Possiblehealth/bahmni-odoo/README.md

 Dependencies
 -----------------
 There is a jar file "openerp-java-api-1.5.0.jar" in the common-lib directory.
+The project is hosted on https://sourceforge.net/projects/openerpjavaapi/

 We need to add this jar as a maven dependency.
 To do this run the following command.

 mvn install:install-file \